 This is not, be it said, the way professional British academics are expected to work nowadays.
 The pressures that have been applied to us during the latter half of my career push us into avoiding “secondary” scholarship (systematizing others’ findings), and to focus on original research in very narrow specialisms – “knowing more and more about less and less”.
 The only criterion of worth is fellow-specialists’ opinion.

 When I was a young man in the 1960s, we and our older mentors used to laugh (justifiably in my view) at this sort of thing happening in American universities; senior British academics quite explicitly held a different model of what universities are for.
-At the beginning of the new century, I am sorry to say that the situation is by now worse in Britain than America.
+Now we are in a new century, I am sorry to say that the situation is by now worse in Britain than America.
 The British academic profession has been appallingly bad at defending its proper values, once government began to challenge them.
 By now, governance structures in many British universities have been revised so that those in the driving seat are often people who lack even an awareness of academic values, let alone loyalty to them.

 Happily for myself, by the time this kind of thing got going I was old and obstinate enough largely to ignore it.
 I have tried to make sure that whatever I did in my professional life was worth doing.
 Whether my work has been done well or not is for others to judge, but at least I believe I have not wasted my time on pseudoscience or trivia.